 Neni at 25 Hours Altes Hafenamt Hotel

-You’ll not only find Neni in Munich, but in the meantime in just about every location of the 25 Hours Hotels.
-We really like the one in Hamburg, because of the unique location, a beautiful old harbour master’s building and the wonderful Interior mix.
+You’ll not only find Neni in Munich but in the meantime in just about every location of the 25 Hours Hotels.
+We really like the one in Hamburg, because of the unique location, a beautiful old harbor master’s building, and the wonderful Interior mix.
 The food here is as delicious as we know it from the other locations.
 Especially the “Zigarren”, oriental spring rolls have a place in our hearts.

 Osakaallee 12, 25hours Hotel Altes Hafenamt, 20457 Hamburg

 Lovingly called Leonar, this Café in the old Jewish quarter of Hamburg the Grindelhof, is also a literature café and artsy center.
 We like to come here for breakfast: Bagel with salmon and cream cheese, Shakshuka with hummus and Tehina, Labane and Tabouleh.
 Throughout the day they serve delicious falafel, Mezze and Reuben’s sandwich with Pastrami and traditional Sauerkraut.

 With locations in Tel Aviv and Paris, the restaurant in Vienna just behind Stephansplatz is surely not only for insiders anymore.
 Whether you come here for the delicious street food pita dishes or the whole roasted cauliflower head – by the time they scream your name you’ll be transported back to the busy Souks of Israel immediately.

 Read our full review here.